brooswit/godot-ld-client-sdk/README.md

 # Unofficial LaunchDarkly SDK for Godot

 This readme was adapted from readmes for official LaunchDarkly SDKs.

+The LaunchDarkly Client-Side SDK for Godot is designed primarily for use by code that is deployed to an end user, such as in a desktop application or a smart device.
+It follows the client-side LaunchDarkly model for single-user contexts (much like our mobile or JavaScript SDKs).
+It is not intended for use in multi-user systems such as web servers and applications.

 This is not a supported LaunchDarkly product.
 Do not reach out to LaunchDarkly support for help.

 ## LaunchDarkly overview